-If the company publishes a clear statement that it does not use agents, and the assessor cannot see any evidence to the contrary, this question should be marked N/A.
+If the company publishes a clear statement that it does not use agents, and the assessor cannot find any evidence to the contrary, this question should be marked N/A.

-incidents or the associated disciplinary actions.

-The company publishes high-level data from ethical or bribery and corruption-related investigations involving agents.
+2 The company publishes high-level data from all ethical or bribery and corruption-related incidents and investigations involving its agents.
 This should include, at a minimum: the number of investigations launched; and the number and types of sanctions applied as a result of investigation findings.
 This data is published at regular intervals or on at least an annual basis covering cases in the past 12 months.

-The company publishes some high level information on its compliance-related actions, however this data is lacking in some way.
-For example:

-There is no evidence to suggest that this ethical and compliance-related data would include details of any bribery or corruption related incidents, investigations or disciplinary actions;

-The information that the company publishes does not cover all of the specific measures described in score '2';

-There is no evidence that the company publishes any data on ethical or bribery and corruption related investigations,
+1 The company publishes some high level information on its ethics and compliance-related incidents and investigations involving agents, however this data is lacking in some way.
+For example: There is no evidence to suggest that this ethics and compliance-related data would include details of bribery or corruption related incidents, investigations or disciplinary actions; The information that the company publishes does not cover all of the specific measures described in score '2'; The data does is not updated on at least an annual basis and/or does not cover the past 12 months.
+0 There is no evidence that the company publishes any data on ethical or bribery and corruption related investigations, incidents or the associated disciplinary actions involving to agents.